manfredzab/endpoints-codelab-android/README.md

 INFO: Dev App Server is now running
 ```

-You can then point your browser to [http://localhost:8080](http://localhost:8080) to exercise the sample endpoints functionality or more interestingly go to [http://localhost:8080/_ah/api/explorer](http://localhost:8080/_ah/api/explorer) to use the Google API Explorer tool which you may already be familiar with if you've used in the past any public Google API.
+You can then point your browser to [http://localhost:8080](http://localhost:8080) to exercise the sample Endpoint functionality or more interestingly go to [http://localhost:8080/_ah/api/explorer](http://localhost:8080/_ah/api/explorer) to use the Google API Explorer tool which you may already be familiar with if you've used in the past any public Google API.
 See the "Using the APIs Explorer" Appendix at the end of this document for further details.

-Once done testing the default endpoint, stop the local development app server (red square in the log window or **Run > Stop**).
+Once done testing the default Endpoint, stop the local development app server (red square in the log window or **Run > Stop**).

 At this point we have the basic Endpoints infrastructure in place but we still need to store tasks in a Datastore and wire up the Android application to use this new backend.